Reform Act 1867: Background

-For the decades after the Reform Act 1832 (the First Reform Act), cabinets (in that era leading from both Houses) had resisted attempts to push through further reform, and in particular left unfulfilled the six demands of the Chartist movement.
+For the decades after the Representation of the People Act 1832 (2 & 3 Will.
+4. c.
+45) (the First Reform Act), cabinets (in that era leading from both Houses) had resisted attempts to push through further reform, and in particular left unfulfilled the six demands of the Chartist movement.
 After 1848, this movement declined rapidly, but elite opinion began to pay attention.
 It was thus only 27 years after the initial, quite modest, Great Reform Act 1832 that leading politicians thought it prudent to introduce further electoral reform.
 Following an unsuccessful attempt by Benjamin Disraeli to introduce a reform bill in 1859, Lord John Russell, who had played a major role in passing the Reform Act 1832, attempted this in 1860; but the Prime Minister, Lord Palmerston, a fellow Liberal, was against any further electoral reform.

 The Union victory in the American Civil War in 1865 emboldened the forces in Britain that demanded more democracy and public input into the political system, to the dismay of the upper class landed gentry who identified with the US Southern States planters and feared the loss of influence and a popular radical movement.
 Influential commentators included Walter Bagehot, Thomas Carlyle, Anthony Trollope, Karl Marx and John Stuart Mill.
 Proponents used two arguments: the balance of the constitution and "moral right".
 They emphasized that deserving, skilled, sober, thrifty, and deferential artisans deserve the franchise.
 Liberal William Gladstone emphasized the "moral" improvement of working men and felt that they should therefore have the opportunity of "demonstrating their allegiance to their betters".
 However the opposition warned against the "low-class democracy" of the United States and the Australian Colonies.